Text Recognition Operations¶

 return r.json()

-Then set the OCR recognition backend service to the custom service class.
+Then set the OCR backend to your custom service class:

 d.setup_ocr_backend(HttpOcrBackend, "http://server/ocr", "Secret")

-Currently, OCR recognition selectors only support the following types.
+Currently, OCR selectors support only the following types:

 text¶